GoogleCloudPlatform/gcp-getting-started-lab-jp/microservices/README.md

-GCP Hands on material for microservices development
+# GCP Hands on material for microservices development

 **This is not an official Google product**.

 This directory contains hands-on lab material for microservices development on GCP.

-see [tutorial.md](tutorial.md) for more details
+See [tutorial.md](tutorial.md) for more details.